About

 Paige Smith – DSDU Instructor since 2009

-Hope Williams – DSDU Instructor since 2019
+Hope Zachary – DSDU Instructor since 2019

 I began dancing when I was just 2 years old.
 My mom always told my sisters and I that she put us in dance so we would have rhythm.
 Little did she know it would become our passion.
 Growing up it was normal to have dance classes multiple nights a week, to spend our weekends traveling to competitions, and to dance any chance I got.